ivanpgdata/ivanpgdata/README.md

 This repository will have numerous exercises that I do just for fun.
 It will mostly be interview questions that I have found on github or sometimes some exercises that I will do if I want to see if I can do something either using something that I have no clue about or a new tool that got my attention while I was reading a random post on LinkedIn or a tech newsletter.

+#### 🐙 Exploring GIT with GitKraken 🐙 ([Public](https://github.com/ivanpgdata/Gitkraken_test))

+In this project I have gone through mostly all the daily tasks that a **Data Scientist** do when interacting with GIT, such as:

+👮 Giving access to another developer

+👨‍👨‍👦‍👦   Cloning repo

+🌿 Create and merge branches to other branches and to the main one

+🔖 Tagging in order to have access to older versions

+✅ Correcting errors when merging

+⏫ Completing Pull and Merge requests

+⚒ Use of Releases

 ## 📫 _Where can you find me?_